gkerr/IntroCommandLineNGS/exercises/STEP2_alignRNASeqReads.rst

 The dataset ``arm.Xsubset.fastq`` contains reads from an mRNA sample after RNAi knockdown of the `arm <http://flybase.org/reports/FBgn0000117.html>`_ gene, in the *Drosophila melanogaster* cell line, S2.
 The *arm* gene is found on chromosome X of the *Drosophila melanogaster* genome.
 Here, to save time, we will restrict our analysis to this chromosome.
 For your own projects, you should use all of the genome information.

+.. warning:: In your projects you need to align to the full genome of your organism of interest, since you don't know which chromosome the reads come from.
+It might be the case that the reads match better elsewhere on the genome.

 Your task is to align the reads to the X chromosome.
 To align reads to the X chromosome, we can use a command line tool called **Tophat**.

 To get information on **Tophat**, open a terminal window and type: